naninovel/docs/docs/en/guide/custom-variables.md

 ; Allow user to enter an arbitrary text and assign it to `name` variable.
 @input name summary:"Choose your name."

-; You can then inject the assigned `name` variable in naninovel scripts.
+; You can then inject the assigned `name` variable in scenario scripts.
 Archibald: Greetings, {name}!

 ; ...or use it inside set and conditional expressions.